Working towards better soil

 Working on the land affects the quality of the water in the soil and around the farmyard.
 Good soil structure also helps to retain water.
 This is becoming increasingly important.

-• Let's ensure less desiccation;
+• We ensure less desiccation;

 • We prevent flooding.